-If you are posting social media content for your business but lack a strategy for that content, you may end up with a sparse and unfocused feed.
+If you are posting social media content for your business but lack creating a social media strategy, you may end up with a sparse and unfocused feed.
 A sound strategy for social media content takes your unique social media goals into account and lays out a calendar of posts that help you achieve your goals and connect with your audience.

 Consider some of the following ideas for how you can develop your own social media content strategy.

-An effective social media content strategy needs to have clearly defined goals.
+Creating a social media strategy needs to have clearly defined goals.
 Your goals ought to be:

 Develop a buyer persona: